bitovi/funcunit/doc/guides/getting_started.md

     npm install funcunit --save-dev

-If using from NPM you can `require` FuncUnit in your application if you're using [StealJS](http://stealjs.com/) or Browserify.
+If using from npm you can `require` FuncUnit in your application if you're using [StealJS](https://stealjs.com/) or Browserify.

     var F = require("funcunit");
     var QUnit = require("qunit");